 Home equity loans

 These debt reduction strategies are risky at best, and they’re only treating the symptoms of your money problems.
-They’ll never help you address the core of why you have financial issues in the first place.
+They’ll never help you address the root issue of why you have financial issues in the first place.
 You don’t need to consolidate, settle or borrow to deal with your debt.
 You need to change how you engage with your money.

-That’s right—your money will never change until you do!
+Listen carefully: Your money will never change until you do!

-How to Pay off Debt the Smart Way
+How to Pay Off Debt the Smart Way

 Here’s a high-level overview of how the debt snowball works:

-- After you pay off the smallest debt, take the money you were paying on that debt and roll it into the next highest payment.
+After you pay off the smallest debt, take the money you were paying on that debt and roll it into the next highest payment.
 See?
 It’s a debt snowball!

-- Repeat this method until you cross off the very last debt.
+Repeat this method until you cross off the very last debt.